dotnet/android/Documentation/building/unix/dependencies.md

   * [Autotools (`autoconf`, `automake`, etc.)](#autotools)
   * [The Android SDK and NDK](#ndk)
   * [Linux](#Linux) and [macOS](#macOS) Dependencies
+  * C++ compiler with support for C++17 (clang or gcc)
+  * MinGW 6 or newer, if cross-building of Windows tooling on the Unix host is desired

 The `make prepare` build step (or `/t:Prepare` on Windows) will check that all required dependencies are present.